BUNGALOW INTERIOR DESIGN MISTAKES

 I visited some friends in a beautiful Craftsman one Christmas & they had the TV hung over the fireplace blaring out a holiday themed program.
 I was stunned.
 The electronic images completely took over the living room & dining room, the Christmas tree & the holiday spirit which I so enjoy in an old house.
 (This is not that house.
 This is the Hare House with a Photoshopped Santa just so I could pass the trauma of one of my unfavorite bungalow interior design mistakes on to you.
 Sorry.)

 7. Treasure the architectural features of your house.
 They are what give it its character & charm.

 8. Examples of Extreme Bungalow Please Don’ts-

 Painting, removing or otherwise harassing your stained woodwork.
-I’m going to write an article on how to brighten your home without doing this.
+My DESIGNING series should help you figure out how to brighten your home without doing this.